 Research Director

-A distinguished political scientist and legal expert, Vladimir Pastukhov directs the Centre’s research agenda, guiding in-depth studies on Eurasia’s complex political landscape.
+A distinguished political scientist and legal expert, Vladimir Pastukhov directs the Centre’s research agenda, guiding in-depth studies on Eurasia’s complex political landscape

 Senior Research Fellow,